diem/client-sdk-go/README.md

 - [examples](../../tree/master/examples): examples of how to use this SDK.
   - [submit transaction and wait](../master/examples/exampleutils/submit_and_wait.go): this example shows how to submit a transaction and wait for its result; it also shows how to handle a stale response error in various cases.
   - [create child VASP account](../master/examples/create-child-vasp-account/main.go): this example shows how to create ChildVASP account for a ParentVASP account.
-  - [p2p transfer](../master/examples/p2p-transfers/main.go): this example shows 4 different types p2p transfers between custodial accounts and non-custodial accounts.
+  - [p2p transfer](../master/examples/p2p-transfers/main.go): this example shows 4 different types of p2p transfers between custodial accounts and non-custodial accounts.
   - [refund](../master/examples/refund/main.go): this example shows peer to peer transfers from custodial accounts to non-custodial accounts, and then refunds the amount.
   - [intent identifier](../master/examples/intent-identifier/main.go): this example shows how to use libraid for encoding and decoding the intent identifier / url.